 The non-thesis program of study option is a selection of courses in addition to the basic academic requirements for the MA-SLP degree.
 Participation in courses offered by other departments is encouraged, but all courses must be taken while enrolled in the MA-SLP program.
-A portion of the requirement may be fulfilled by independent study in an area in Speech and Hearing not ordinarily included in the required courses.
+A portion of the requirement may be fulfilled by independent study in an area in Speech and Hearing Science not ordinarily included in the required courses.
 The non-thesis option requires:

-1. Credit Hours.
-A minimum of 7-credit hours of elective coursework, including the 1-credit hour Capstone course (SPHHRNG 6990).
+Credit Hours.
+A minimum of 7-credit hours of elective coursework, including 1-credit hour of Capstone Experience in Speech-Language Pathology (SPHHRNG 6990) taken during Spring semester of Year two.

 - 2. Plan of Study.
-A completed Thesis/Non-Thesis Plan of Study form detailing the proposed elective courses - a.
+A completed Thesis/Non-Thesis Plan of Study form detailing the proposed elective courses. - a.
 Undergraduate courses numbered 1000-4000 are not permitted (in accordance with Graduate School Rules); - b.
-Students may choose to include one or more 5000-level courses with the approval of their advisor; - c.
+Students may choose to include one or more 5000-level courses with the approval of their advisor: - c.
 School certification and the non-thesis option: Students can count SPHHRNG 6170 Clinical and Educational Methods in the Schools toward the non-thesis option course requirement; however, clinical practicum hours taken for school certification cannot be included. - 3.
 Master's Examination.
-The master's examination is a test of the student's knowledge of the field.
-The master's examination is taken after submitting the Application to Graduate on GRADFORMS and during the term in which the student plans to graduate.
-A student must be registered for at least three graduate credit hours during the term this examination is taken.
+The master's examination, hereafter referred to as the 'Capstone Project', is a demonstration of the student's knowledge of the field.
+The Capstone Project for a student pursuing the non-thesis option must include a written portion, hereafter referred to as the 'Capstone Document', and may include an oral portion.
+The Capstone Document may be a substantial paper or written description of a project appropriate to the discipline, demonstrative of scholarly work and consistent with best practices in the field.
+Examples of Capstone Projects include: - Development of a poster presentation examining a scholarly clinical question, case-study, or other appropriate topic. - A written description of a project, such as the development and completion of a workshop or in-service, presentation at a conference (local, state, or national), or the preparation and submission of a manuscript or grant application. - A comprehensive examination. - Other activities or projects appropriate to the discipline, as approved by the students advisor.